|

 villain.
 He’s realized here as a man of deep resentment and guilt

-over his son’s death, and I like how Travolta kept his cool and underplayed
+over his son’s death, and I appreciate how Travolta keeps his cool and

-the character, which gives him more of a tense, dangerous energy.
+the character, which gives him more of a tense and dangerous energy.

 He also is a man consumed with jealousy over his wife, and Castle uses